Amelia5p/YogaWithBilly/README.md

 ## Browsers Compatibility
-The site was tested on Google Chrome, Safari, Firefox and Edge and functions and appears as it should across all major browsers.
+The site was tested using Dev Tools on Google Chrome, Safari, Firefox and Edge and functions and appears as it should across all major browsers.
+I also tested it on an Iphone 12 mini and a Samsung Galaxy S21 ultra.

 ## Responsiveness

 Responsiveness was tested with Chrome Dev Tools and by changing the viewport from 270px and upwards.
 I also checked responsiveness on 'Am I Responsive' and Responsive test tool.
+I also tested it on an Iphone 12 mini and a Samsung Galaxy S21 ultra.

 ## Lighthouse Testing
-The lighthouse testing was successful with scores above 90 across all pages for all four ratings (performance, accessibility, best practices and SEO)
+The lighthouse testing was successful with scores above 90 across all pages for all four ratings (Performance, Accessibility, Best Practices and SEO).

 ### Home page
 ![Homepage lighthouse testing](assets/images/readme-images/home-lh.png)